BenjGundersen/rpg-python-game--proof-of-concept-/README.md

 The Player Sprite art does not belong to me, credits belong to RGG Studios, of SEGA.

+To try it yourself, you'll need to install the Arcade package on your system (if you don't already have it).
+Make sure you have Python installed and run ```pip install arcade``` in a command prompt if you are using a Windows machine.

 [Software Demo Video](https://youtu.be/HEglP2VV7Q4)

 # Development Environment